commentics/commentics/comments/3rdparty/htmlawed/htmLawed_README.txt

   *  consumes 10-15 times more RAM memory (just including the HTMLPurifier files without calling the filter requires a few MBs of memory)

-  *  is expectedly slower
+  *  is expectedly considerably slower

   *  lacks many of the extra features of htmLawed (like entity conversions and code compaction/beautification)

   *  has poor documentation

-  However, HTMLPurifier has finer checks for character encodings and attribute values, and can log warnings and errors.
-Visit the HTMLPurifier website:- http://htmlpurifier.org for updated information.
+  *  may have finer checks for character encodings and attribute values

+  *  can log warnings and errors

 -- 4.7  Use through application plug-ins/modules -------------------o

   Plug-ins/modules to implement htmLawed in applications such as Drupal may have been developed.
-Check the application websites and the htmLawed forum:- http://www.bioinformatics.org/phplabware/internal_utilities/htmLawed.
+Check the application websites and the htmLawed forum:- https://bioinformatics.org/phplabware/internal_utilities/htmLawed.

 -- 4.8  Use in non-PHP applications --------------------------------o

   Non-PHP applications written in Python, Ruby, etc., may be able to use htmLawed through system calls to the PHP engine.
 Such code may have been documented on the internet.
-Also check the forum on the htmLawed site:- http://www.bioinformatics.org/phplabware/internal_utilities/htmLawed.
+Also check the forum on the htmLawed site:- https://bioinformatics.org/phplabware/internal_utilities/htmLawed.

 -- 4.9  Donate -----------------------------------------------------o